How can we be happy?

 Using this trick to help with stress and anxiety

 This little happiness trick has helped not only in making me happier, but also in drastically reducing my anxiety.

 When I was in the depths of my anxiety a few years ago, I was constantly worried about something going wrong in the future.
 In other words, I was completely stuck inside my head.
 This way of thinking was totally robbing me of any happiness in the present moment.

 Once I started using this trick, however, my outlook completely changed.

 Now, this isn’t to say that this is the only technique I used to overcome my anxiety.
 Not at all.
-I’ve taken many other crucial steps in getting my anxiety under control (which can all be found in my Conquer Your Anxiety course!) – however, this particular technique was a life-saver in helping me learn to enjoy myself more!
+I’ve taken many other crucial steps in getting my anxiety under control – however, this particular technique was a life-saver in helping me learn to enjoy myself more!

 So if you can start training yourself to constantly check in and ask yourself what you can do to feel better, I truly believe that your life will improve the same way mine did.

 Not only did this technique help me snap out of anxious mindsets, but it also helped motivate me to start doing things that would actually be beneficial to me.
 I’d like to share a few of my stories to show how this worked:

 When I was traveling alone, I had to make friends fairly quickly.
 This was something I wasn’t super comfortable with – partially out of fear, and partially out of laziness.